Skip to main content

 Use one decision meeting as your practical next step.
 Put legal, compliance, finance, and risk in the same room.
 Run the checklist, confirm that documented authority matches day-to-day practice, and record every unresolved item with an owner and deadline before launch.
 For agreement design, involve legal and finance directly, consistent with guidance to consult an attorney and accountant.
 If you are choosing an entity structure across multiple markets, pressure-test your rollout assumptions with Gruv's payments team.

-There is no universally correct answer in the provided sources.
-The choice is described as depending on business model, growth plans, tax situation, and expansion goals.
-A corporation is described as the preferred structure for businesses seeking venture capital because corporations issue stock.
+There is no universally correct answer.
+The choice depends on business model, growth plans, tax situation, and expansion goals.
+A corporation is the preferred structure for businesses seeking venture capital because corporations issue stock.
 An LLC can be a fit when simplified taxation is a priority, but governance still needs to be explicit through the Operating Agreement.

 From the provided excerpts, entity type mainly changes governance and tax handling.
 The cited FinCEN enforcement context ties BSA obligations to being a bank or other domestic financial institution, not to choosing an LLC versus a C-corp by itself.
 Keep the regulatory analysis focused on what your payment product actually does.